National Social Investment Program: Background

 In June 2016 the World Bank Group approved a $500 million International Development Association credit to support the establishment of programs targeted at economic development in Nigeria.
 The Nigerian Government provided an additional $1.3 billion from its budget to create the social safety net programs which came to be known as the National Social Investment Program.
 Since then, over 4 million Nigerians have directly benefited from job training, financial assistance, and social development through these programs.

 N-Power

 About

 The N-Power Program is built to address the issue of youth unemployment and help increase social development.
-The Program is designed to target Nigerians between the ages of 18 and 35 "to acquire and develop life-long skills for becoming change makers in their communities."
-By deploying a force of 500,000 trained graduated in their communities, the N-Power Program is a community-sourced solution to the nation's under-developed public services like education, healthcare, and civic engagement.
-Nigeria is looking to increase its already bustling technology sector by supporting a talent pool of software developers, hardware professionals, and other tech-based skills such as animators and digital artists.
+The Program is designed to target Nigerians between the ages of 18 and 35 "to acquire and develop life-long skills for becoming change-makers in their communities."
+It is planning to deploy 500,000 trained graduates to Nigeria's public services like education, healthcare, and civic engagement.
+Nigeria is looking to increase its technology sector by increasing a talent pool of software developers, hardware professionals, and other tech-based skills such as animators and digital artists.